 Before he could fathom a response, Harry had appeared at the top of the stairs, dragging his trunk and Hedwig behind him, his obvious depression heightening Snape's own.

 Looking between two of his most hated people in the world, Harry despaired at his misfortune.

-"Come on, Potter,'' Snape beckoned impatiently, masking his expression as he attempted rapidly to ignore the faded paint on the cupboard under the stairs, where the words 'Freak' had been scrawled untidily.
+"Come on, Potter,'' Snape beckoned impatiently, attempting rapidly to ignore the faded lettering on the cupboard under the stairs, where the word 'Freak' had been scrawled in permanent marker.

 Harry did not need to follow Snape's gaze to understand the minutely horrified expression that dominated his teacher's features.
 When the man's eyes swept up and met his own, morbid curiosity creasing his forehead, Harry blinked and turned away.

 ''Quiet,'' Snape hissed, cold eyes rooting a nervously babbling Vernon to the spot.
 He curled a finger in Harry's direction, urging him closer.
 His wand slipped into his opposite palm, and with a moment's hesitation, was raised in line with his elbow. ''Potter, spare us the dramatics.
 Come here.''